baraaHassan/baraaHassan/README.md

-## Hi I am Baraa, a PhD student at the University of Bonn 👋
+## Hi I am Baraa, a Research Associate at University Hospital Bonn 👋

 <!-- ### About my repos
 #### I have here my projects that was done as a research projects (using real dataset), in addition to courses'/labs' projects (using public dataset).